A Visit to a Pagoda – Dos and Don’ts

 Worshippers at Shwedagon

-When visiting Myanmar, visiting a will be an integral part of your visit as there are hundreds of ancient pagodas in Myanmar, including Shwedagon, and the best way to observe Myanmar arts.
+When visiting Myanmar, visiting a pagoda will be an integral part of your visit as there are hundreds of ancient pagodas in Myanmar, including Shwedagon, and the best way to observe Myanmar arts.
 Here are a few tips for you.

 • Always wear proper clothes that are not revealing.
 Avoid wearing shorts, miniskirts, and sleeveless shirts/T-shirts.
 The clothes should cover your body properly.

-• Avoid talking loudly on the .
+• Avoid talking loudly on the pagoda.

 • Don’t touch any Buddha’s statue, except when offering gold foil to the statue.